🔼The name Beth-rehob: Summary

 🔼The name Beth-rehob in the Bible

 The village of Beth-rehob is mentioned twice in the Bible.
 It was located close to a valley and near the town of Laish.
-The whole region was wonderful and tranquil until a band of Danites came swooping in, murdered the locals, upset a local priest named Micah by swiping his idols, settled in and renamed Laish Dan (Judges 18:28).
+The whole region was wonderful and tranquil until a band of Danites came swooping in, upset an Ephraimite named Micah by swiping his idols, murdered the locals of Laish, settled in and renamed it Dan (Judges 18:28).

 Apparently, at some point after, the Danites were dispossessed by the Arameans.
 When king Nahash of the Ammonites passed away, king David wanted to reestablish diplomatic relations with his son and successor Hanun.
 But Hanun mistreated David's ambassadors and mustered an army of Arameans from Beth-rehob and Zobah to be ready for Israel's imminent retaliation (2 Samuel 10:6).
 The two armies clashed, Hanun's Aramean army was defeated and the Ammonites fled for their lives.